Why the RFP Process Is Still Relevant in the Digital Age

 Because Price Isn’t the Only Thing That Matters

 Depending on your industry, your procurement may have vast and stringent legal and regulatory implications.
 For instance, let’s say you’ve committed to keeping your client information confidential.
-Procuring a data security solution would thus require you to demonstrate you chose the best possible option available in the marketplace should there be a future data breach.
+Procuring a data security solution would thus require you to demonstrate that you chose the best possible option in the marketplace should there be a future data breach.
 An RFP allows you to call out this stipulation for potential vendors.